 The Story Behind America's First Licensed Brothel

-Located just outside Reno in Storey County, this area is home to several historical brothels, including the well-known Miss Laura’s.
+Located just outside Reno in Storey County, this area is home to several of Nevada's licensed brothels.
 Mustang Ranch holds a unique place in American history as the first licensed brothel in the United States.
-Established in 1971 by Joe Conforte, Mustang Ranch became a symbol of Nevada’s regulated prostitution industry and remains one of the most talked-about historical brothels in the USA, much like the world’s oldest brothel, Miss Laura’s Brothel Museum.
+Established in 1971 by Joe Conforte, Mustang Ranch became a symbol of Nevada's regulated prostitution industry and remains one of the most talked-about brothels in the United States.

-Unlike the secretive red-light districts of the 1800s, Mustang Ranch operated legally under Nevada state law, which allows licensed brothels in certain rural counties, including those near Main Street.
+Unlike the secretive red-light districts of the 1800s, Mustang Ranch operated legally under Nevada state law, which allows licensed brothels in certain rural counties.
 Its flashy advertising, celebrity connections, and legal controversies made it both infamous and iconic in American travel lore.

 Travelers exploring northern Nevada often include the surrounding region as part of a larger road trip.
 For additional attractions and travel inspiration, visit our Nevada Travel Guide.